Azure/azure-sdk/docs/java/introduction.md

 #### Java 9 Modules

 Java 9 and later support the notion of a module.
 A module *exports* certain packages, and *requires* other modules.
 Any package that is exported can be used by other modules, and anything that is not exported is invisible at compile and run times.
 This is a far stronger form of encapsulation than has existed previously for Java.
-For the Azure SDK for Java, a client library will be repesented as one or more modules.
+For the Azure SDK for Java, a client library will be represented as one or more modules.
 Two good resources to understand modules are available on [oracle.com](https://www.oracle.com/corporate/features/understanding-java-9-modules.html) and [baeldung.com](https://www.baeldung.com/java-9-modularity).

 {% include requirement/MUST id="java-module-info" %} include a `module-info.java` file for each module you ship.